warner/foolscap/doc/schema.rst

-:LastChangedDate: $LastChangedDate$
-:LastChangedRevision: $LastChangedRevision$
-:LastChangedBy: $LastChangedBy$

 Foolscap Schemas
 ================

 *NOTE!
 This is all preliminary and is more an exercise in semiconscious protocol design than anything else.
 Do not believe this document.
 This sentence is lying.
 So there.*